recolic/microsoft-intune-archlinux/README.md

 - Everything seems fine, no error in log, but Edge still says `Not Syncing`

-Sign out and sign in again.
+Sign out and sign in Edge again.

 - Cannot find directory `.../msft-identity-broker/...`